Ictinogomphus: Species

 The former fossil species †Ictinogomphus fur Hagen, 1863 from the Oligocene of Germany is thought to no longer belong to this genus, due to differences in the wing structure.

 Notes on taxonomy

 Jules Rambur originally described this genus as Ictinus in 1842.

 However, at the time there already existed a genus of beetle also named Ictinus described by François Laporte in 1834.

 In 1934, John Cowley, an English entomologist, renamed this species to Ictinogomphus in deference to Rambur's original name.
 Cowley is now regarded as the authority, and this genus can be formally written as: Ictinogomphus Cowley, 1934.

 Up until recently, species of Ictinogomphus were sometimes considered to be in the family Lindeniidae.
 Lindeniidae is no longer recognised as a family, and Ictinogomphus is now found in the family, Gomphidae.

+Etymology

+The genus name Ictinogomphus is derived from the Greek ἴκτινος (iktinos, "kite"), combined with Gomphus, a genus name derived from the Greek γόμφος (gomphos, "peg" or "nail").
+The name likely refers to the large size of the genus, emphasised by the distinctive large flaps near the end of the abdomen in both males and females.